brian-liu-24/scikit-learn2/doc/visualizations.rst

 The returned `svc_disp` object allows us to continue using the already computed ROC curve for SVC in future plots.
-In this case, the `svc_disp` is a :class:`~sklearn.metrics.RocCurveDisplay` that stores the computed values as attributes called `roc_auc`, `fpr`, and `tpr`.
+In this case, the `svc_disp` is a :class:`~sklearn1.metrics.RocCurveDisplay` that stores the computed values as attributes called `roc_auc`, `fpr`, and `tpr`.
 Next, we train a random forest classifier and plot the previously computed roc curve again by using the `plot` method of the `Display` object.